 Biotin and trace minerals, such as those found in blue-green algae, may promote hair growth.
-Biotin and zinc aspartate have been used to treat alopecia areata in children.
+Some health care professionals recomment biotin and zinc aspartate to treat alopecia areata in children.
 However, there is no evidence that biotin will help if you are already getting enough biotin in your diet.
 Biotin is found in chard, romaine lettuce, carrots, and tomatoes.

 For androgenetic alopecia

 Beta-sitosterol and saw palmetto seem to help hair growth in men with male pattern hair loss.
-In one study, men who took this combination had greater hair growth than men who took placebo.
-If you take other medications -- particularly hormone therapy -- talk to your doctor before taking this combination.
-Saw palmetto may increase the risk of bleeding, especially if you take blood-thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.
+In one study, men who took this combination had greater hair growth than men who took a placebo.
+If you take other medications, particularly hormone therapy, talk to your doctor before taking this combination.
+Saw palmetto may increase the risk of bleeding, especially if you take blood thinners such as clopidogrel (Plavix), warfarin (Coumadin), or aspirin.